polderknowledge/entityservice/docs/intro.md

 # Introduction

 Polder Knowledge EntityService is a service layer to interact with any data storage you might want to use.
-By using this extra abstraction layer you will be able to create a loos binding with your data storage.
+By using this extra abstraction layer you will be able to create a loose binding with your data storage.
 In many situations an ORM is used to connect with a database for example.
 But what if your users are moved to a micro-service?
-You will have to adapt your full application?
+Will you have to adapt your full application?
 This is where this library comes in.

 It gives you the option to interact with any storage like it was a database.
 Extra functionality like sending an email when a user was created can be added by attaching a listener to the required service.